Guaranteed Matrix Completion via Non-convex Factorization: Main Results

 then with probability at least $1 -2/n^4$, each of Algorithms 1-4 reconstructs $M$ exactly.
 Here, we say an algorithm reconstructs $M$ if each limit point $(X^*, Y^*)$ of the sequence $\{X_k,Y_k\}$ generated by this algorithm satisfies $X^* (Y^*)^T = M$. \end{thm}

-{\black This result is rather surprising since it applies to the non-convex formulation \eqref{P1}, as opposed to the convex formulation considered in \cite{candes2009exact}.} {\black Different from all previous works on alternating minimization for matrix completion, our result does not require the algorithm to use independent samples in different iterations.
+{\black This result shows that although \eqref{P1} is a non-convex optimization problem, many standard algorithms can converge to the global optima with certain initialization. } {\black Different from all previous works on alternating minimization for matrix completion, our result does not require the algorithm to use independent samples in different iterations.
 To the best of our knowledge, our result is the first one that provides theoretical guarantee for alternating minimization without resampling.
-In addition, this result also provides the first theoretical guarantee for many algorithms such as gradient descent, SGD and BSUM. }
+In addition, this result also provides the first \emph{exact} recovery guarantee for many algorithms such as gradient descent, SGD and BSUM. }

-As demonstrated in \cite{candes2009exact}, $O( n r \log n)$ entries are the minimum requirement to recover the original matrix: $O(nr)$ is the number of degrees of freedom of a rank $r$ matrix $M$, and the additional $\log n$ factor is due to the coupon collector effect \cite{candes2009exact}.
+As demonstrated in \cite{candes2009exact} (and proved in \cite[Theorem 1.7]{candes2010power}), $O( n r \log n)$ entries are the minimum requirement to recover the original matrix: $O(nr)$ is the number of degrees of freedom of a rank $r$ matrix $M$, and the additional $\log n$ factor is due to the coupon collector effect \cite{candes2009exact}.
 For $r = O(1) $ and $\kappa$ bounded, Theorem \ref{major theorem} is order optimal in terms of the sample complexity since only $O(n \log n )$ entries are needed to exactly recover $M$.
-For $r = \mathcal{O}( \log n)$, however, our result is suboptimal by a polylogarithmic factor. {\black Compared to the result of \cite{keshavan2010matrix}, our exponent of $r$ is larger while the exponent of $\kappa$ is smaller.
-It is not clear whether the large exponent of $r$ is due to the weakness of the proof technique or the nature of the problem.}
+For $r = \mathcal{O}( \log n)$, however, our result is suboptimal by a polylogarithmic factor.
+The initialization has contributed $r^4 \kappa^4 $ to the sample complexity bound, and we expect that using other initialization procedures (e.g. the one proposed in \cite{hardt2013understanding}) can reduce the exponents of $r$ and $\kappa$.